Oxygen compounds: Oxides

 Due to its electronegativity, oxygen forms chemical bonds with almost all other free elements at elevated temperatures to give corresponding oxides.
-However, some elements, such as iron which oxidises to iron oxide, or rust, Fe_{2}O_{3}, readily oxidise at standard conditions for temperature and pressure (STP).
+However, some elements, such as iron which oxidises to iron oxide, or rust, Fe2O3, readily oxidise at standard conditions for temperature and pressure (STP).
 The surface of metals like aluminium and titanium are oxidized in the presence of air and become coated with a thin film of oxide that passivates the metal and slows further corrosion.
-So-called noble metals, such as gold and platinum, resist direct chemical combination with oxygen, and substances like gold(III) oxide (Au_{2}O_{3}) must be formed by an indirect route.
+So-called noble metals, such as gold and platinum, resist direct chemical combination with oxygen, and substances like gold(III) oxide (Au2O3) must be formed by an indirect route.

 The alkali metals and alkali earth metals all react spontaneously with oxygen when exposed to dry air to form oxides, and form hydroxides in the presence of oxygen and water.
 As a result, none of these elements is found in nature as a free metal.
 Caesium is so reactive with oxygen that it is used as a getter in vacuum tubes.
 Although solid magnesium reacts slowly with oxygen at STP, it is capable of burning in air, generating very high temperatures, and its metal powder may form explosive mixtures with air.

-Oxygen is present as compounds in the atmosphere in trace quantities in the form of carbon dioxide (CO_{2}) and oxides of nitrogen (NO_{x}).
-The Earth's crustal rock is composed in large part of oxides of silicon (silica SiO_{2}, found in granite and sand), aluminium (aluminium oxide Al_{2}O_{3}, in bauxite and corundum), iron (iron (III) oxide Fe_{2}O_{3}, in hematite and rust) and other oxides of metals.
+Oxygen is present as compounds in the atmosphere in trace quantities in the form of carbon dioxide (CO2) and oxides of nitrogen (NO_{x}).
+The Earth's crustal rock is composed in large part of oxides of silicon (silica SiO2, found in granite and sand), aluminium (aluminium oxide Al2O3, in bauxite and corundum), iron (iron(III) oxide Fe2O3, in hematite and rust) and other oxides of metals.